Recorded and released in the summer of 1992, All Evil is the

 years and moved on to something else).

-summer months of 1993, and is the first album to be released on Moonfog Productions.
-The lineup consists only of Satyr (on
+late summer months of 1993, and is the first album to be released on Moonfog Productions.
+The lineup consists only of Satyr

-vocals, guitars and keyboards) and Frost (on drums).
-The cover artwork, by Jannicke Wiese-Hansen, is very pleasing to the
+(on vocals, guitars and keyboards) and Frost (on drums).
+The cover artwork, by Jannicke Wiese-Hansen, is very pleasing to

-eye and well-suited to the music, while also being similar to that found on the early Burzum albums (of course, with the same
+the eye and well-suited to the music, while also being similar to that found on the early Burzum albums (of course, with the

-listener with the sense of an upcoming battle.
-This really does well to create a medieval atmosphere and, despite the obvious
+the listener with the sense of an upcoming battle.
+This really does well to create a medieval atmosphere and, despite the

-influences shown by this band, they did take an original approach to it as well.
-Once the music really begins, the first thing
+obvious influences shown by this band, they did take an original approach to it as well.
+Once the music really begins, the

-that comes to mind is Burzum.
-One must wonder how far the Ancient Spectre Ruins are from Grieghallen, as this doesn't sound
+first thing that comes to mind is Burzum.
+One must wonder how far the Ancient Spectre Ruins are from Grieghallen, as this

-far removed.
+doesn't sound far removed.
 Even the unrestrained vocal approach seems similar to what Varg has done.
-There is a lot of acoustic guitar use,
+There is a lot of acoustic

-giving kind of a mystical feeling to the song.
-There are several tempo changes, as this doesn't remain the same for very long
+guitar use, giving kind of a mystical feeling to the song.
+There are several tempo changes, as this doesn't remain the same

-at all.
-About mid-way through, the song speeds up, with blasting drums and tremolo riffs, though the riffs aren't actually
+for very long at all.
+About mid-way through, the song speeds up, with blasting drums and tremolo riffs, though the riffs aren't

-anything special.
-The atmosphere is being created by the keyboards, more than anything, which takes away from the music.
-That
+actually anything special.
+The atmosphere is being created by the keyboards, more than anything, which takes away from the

-is, probably, my greatest problem with this band; if you strip away the keyboards, you are left with mediocre riffs far too
+music.
+That is, probably, my greatest problem with this band; if you strip away the keyboards, you are left with mediocre

-often.
-The melodies are actually pretty good and could, easily, have been played on the guitar instead of relying on the synth.
+riffs far too often.
+The melodies are actually pretty good and could, easily, have been played on the guitar instead of relying

-previous song.
+the previous song.
 This is an epic composition, possessing a dark and eerie atmosphere.
 The guitars are cold and harsh.
-The vocals,
+The

-while sounding very inspired by Varg, have a lot of feeling and suit the music just fine.
-There are silent sections, with
+vocals, while sounding very inspired by Varg, have a lot of feeling and suit the music just fine.
+There are silent sections,

 and frenzied guitar riffs that actually just serve as an interlude before the acoustic guitar returns, now accompanied by